Asia Today: India records 320K cases as foreign help arrives

 Asia Today: India records 320K cases as foreign help arrivesNew

-NEW DELHI (AP) — India recorded more than 320,000 new cases of coronavirus infection as a grim surge of illness and death weighed on the country and its sinking health system started getting much-needed support from foreign nations.
-Tuesday’s increase raised India’s total past 17.6 million and ended a five-day streak of recording the largest single-day increases in any country throughout the pandemic.
+NEW DELHI (AP) — India has added more than 320,000 new coronavirus cases as a grim surge weighed on the country’s sinking health system.
+Tuesday’s increase ended a five-day streak of recording the largest single-day increases in any country throughout the pandemic.
 However, the decline likely reflects lower weekend testing rather than reduced spread of the virus.
-A foreign ministry official showed photos of the first shipment of medical aid India received from Britain.
-It included 100 ventilators and 95 oxygen concentrators.
+Meanwhile, foreign aid was arriving.
+A shipment of medical aid received from Britain included 100 ventilators and 95 oxygen concentrators.
+France is sending breathing machines, ICU gear and oxygen generators in a shipment expected to be sent later this week.
 The White House was moving to share raw materials for vaccine production to India and was working to satisfy other requests.